 - The Annual Service Plan details the activities we will undertake to deliver the strategy set out in our CRMP.
-The current plan was approved this year and can be found on our website at Annual Service Plan 2024-2025 | Lancashire Fire and Rescue Service (lancsfirerescue.org.uk);
+The current plan was approved this year and can be found on our website at Annual Service Plan 2025-2026 | Lancashire Fire and Rescue Service;

-- A Communication Strategy and the Consultation Strategy;
+- The Lancashire Combined Fire Authority's consultation strategy has been in place since the integrated risk management planning arrangements were introduced in 2003 Consultation Strategy | Lancashire Fire and Rescue Service;

 - A comprehensive performance management framework, with the Performance Committee and Service Management Team receiving regular reports on performance against targets and any corrective action taken to address any variances.
-On an annual basis the Authority publishes an Annual Service Report;
+On an annual basis the Authority publishes an Annual Service Report [Link to be added following Performance Committee on the 2nd July 2025].

 - A Corporate Programme Board provides oversight across 5 areas:

 - o Business Process Improvement Programme

 - Service Delivery Change Programme

-- Capital Projects Programme.
+- o Capital Projects Programme

 - People Strategy

-- Risk Management
+- o Risk Management